ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/config.md

 The Ray autoscaler will then take over and modify the `replicas` field as needed by the Ray application.

+### Autoscaler operation

+#### Scale up
+The autoscaler scales worker pods up when...

+The autoscaler scales Ray worker pods up by...

+#### Scale down
+The autoscaler scales a worker pod down when the pod has not been using resources for a {ref}`set period of time`.
+Resources means...

+The autoscaler scales Ray worker pods down by adding the Ray pods' names to the RayCluster CR's `scaleStrategy.workersToDelete` list and decrementing the `replicas` field of the relevant `workerGroupSpec`.

+Note that you may manually adjust the scale by editing the `replicas` or workersTo .
+(It is also possible to implement custom scaling logic that adjusts the scale on your behalf.)
+It is however, not recommended to manually edit these fields for a RayCluster with autoscaling enabled.

 ### autoscalerOptions
 To enable Ray autoscaler support, it is enough to set `enableInTreeAutoscaling:true`.
 Should you need to adjust autoscaling behavior or change the autoscaler container's configuration,